TeaHouseLab/Lotus/README.md

 # Lotus
-lotus is a fast fish shell interpreter, based on fish shell

 Bascially it's a fish shell but static version, to solve the problem when you running scripts in a older fish shell environment.